XboxUnity/AuroraScripts/definitions/aurorascriptlib/README.md

 ### Thread module

-A module for the most advanced thread sleeping technology in existence today.
+It took me longer to write this description than it did to write the module.
 See [Thread.lua](definitions/aurorascriptlib/library/Thread.lua) for detailed documentation and annotations

 ```lua
 -- class methods